standards-hub/Nuxt_documentation_installation/How-To-NuxtDocs.md

 The project customizations are achieved by adjusting `nuxt.config.js`, `tailwind.config.js` and `content/settings.json` file.

+> Note: each time that `nuxt.config.js` file is modified, you may need to force a reset in the GitHub pages Settings by switching off and on the content in the `Socurce` section.
+See below.

 ### nuxt.config.js

 This configuration file is general Nuxt configuration file.
 The setup the project `nuxt.config.js` allows you to add or to override the default *theme* config.